 From the center out, each page element consists of content, padding, a border, and margin.
-As you can see, a border separates padding and margin.
+As you can see below, a border separates the padding and the margin.

 While both margin and padding describe a measurement of space from the element’s border, margin is the invisible external space and padding is the visible internal space.

 Two countries, one border.

 Each is important for creating an easily readable store page.
 To further distinguish between the two, let’s define them separately.

 Padding is the space within an element between the content and the element’s border.

 So, if your element is a button, your padding is what makes sure the content—‘Start building for free’ in the very contextual CTA below—isn’t tightly hugged by the borders of said button.